Azure-Samples/azure-iot-hub-large-twin-example/README.md

 After creating or updating the blob, an automated process can submit a job through Azure IoT Hub or directly execute a device query to programatically update the twins for the targetted devices.
 See platform specific examples in the [dotnet](./dotnet/), [python](./python/), and [nodejs](./nodejs/) folders for more detail.

-Note that the different platforms in this example repo accomplish the twin updates in different ways, in order to demonstrate the alternatives.
+Note that the different platforms in this example repo accomplish the twin updates in different ways.
+This is only to demonstrate the alternative patterns.
+Conceptually, any of the approaches could be utilized on any supported platform.

 - The [`nodejs/backend`](./nodejs/backend) folder includes a node script which uploads the blob, generates the SAS URL, and submits a job to IoT Hub to patch the twins for all devices that match a given condition.
 It utilizes the Node SDKs for IoT Hub and Azure Storage.
 - The [`python/automate-setup`](./python/automate-setup) folder includes a bash script which uploads the blob, generates the SAS URL, and directly submits a twin update for a single device identity.
 It utilizes the Azure CLI.